 The story, based on true events, will be set in the late 1880s and revolve around the tense battle between Thomas Edison (Cumberbatch) and George Westinghouse (Shannon) in supplying electricity — one supports direct current (DC), while the other alternating current (AC).

 Yet, where does Nikola Tesla come into all of this?
 How important will Nicholas Hoult's role in The Current War really be?
-Read on below for the true story behind Tesla's relationship with Thomas Edison and George Westinghouse ahead of official casting confirmation:
+Read on below for the true story behind Tesla's relationship with Thomas Edison and George Westinghouse ahead of more movie details:

 Nikola Tesla's Fraught Working Relationship With Thomas Edison